peak-oss/peakoperator/README.md

   - patch' | oc create -f -
 ```

-Login again as a regular user, create a new project, and create the operator
+Login again as a regular user, create a new project, and create the resources required for the operator:
 ```
 oc login -u user1 master.openshift.example.com
-oc create -f deploy/operator.yml
+oc apply -f deploy
 ```
 Observe the operator pod deploying, and verify that it has started successfully
 ```